Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 Last Edited=26 Jan 2010

 Mary Margaret Emily Hibbert was born in 1869 in Westminster, London, England.1 She was the daughter of John Elliot Hibbert and Eliza Carman Bannister.
-In the census of 31 March 1881 in 9 Tothill Street, Westminster, London, England, she was listed as the daughter of John Elliot Hibbert Mary was at school.2 She married Thomas Ely in 1893 in St George Hanover Square, London, England.3,4 In the census of 31 March 1901 in 21 West Parade Mews, Scarborough, Yorkshire, England, she was listed as the wife of Thomas Ely.5 In the census of 2 April 1911 in 2 Princess Royal Terrace, Scarborough, Yorkshire, England, she was listed as the wife of Thomas Ely.6 She died in 1956 in Luton, Bedfordshire, England.3,7
+In the census of 2 April 1871 in 9 Totill Street, Westminster, London, England, she was listed as the daughter of John Elliot Hibbert.2 In the census of 31 March 1881 in 9 Tothill Street, Westminster, London, England, she was listed as the daughter of John Elliot Hibbert Mary was at school.3 She married Thomas Ely in 1893 in St George Hanover Square, London, England.4,5 In the census of 31 March 1901 in 21 West Parade Mews, Scarborough, Yorkshire, England, she was listed as the wife of Thomas Ely.6 In the census of 2 April 1911 in 2 Princess Royal Terrace, Scarborough, Yorkshire, England, she was listed as the wife of Thomas Ely.7 Mary died in 1956 in Luton, Bedfordshire, England.4,8

 Children of Mary Margaret Emily Hibbert and Thomas Ely